 Whether you need a keyboard with RGB backlighting for dark room gaming or just want to give your setup a personal touch or some flair, it's clear that the RGB craze is still going strong.
 From the most expensive keyboards on the market to budget options, it's possible to find a keyboard with great RGB backlighting and excellent customization options.

-We've reviewed more than 30 keyboards, and below are our recommendations for the best RGB keyboards that are available for purchase in 2020.
-For other options, see our recommendations for the best gaming keyboards.
+We've reviewed more than 60 keyboards, and below are our recommendations for the best RGB keyboards that are available for purchase.
+For other options, see our recommendations for the best gaming keyboards, the best wireless keyboards, and the best keyboards overall.

-Overall, the SteelSeries is better and offers more customization options, but if you need the extra macro keys, then go with the Corsair.
+Overall, the SteelSeries is a better choice, as it offers more features and customization options, but if you really need dedicated macro keys, then the Corsair is an excellent alternative.

 The best tenkeyless (TKL) keyboard with RGB backlighting that we've tested so far is the SteelSeries Apex 7 TKL.
 This keyboard's smaller footprint is great for small desks or for anyone who needs more room to move their mice.
 Like the SteelSeries Apex Pro, it has an excellent build quality, doubleshot keycaps, and it comes with a magnetic wrist rest if you need the extra support.
 SteelSeries' proprietary switches aim to provide a similar typing experience as Cherry MX Brown switches; however, they feel a bit mushy and their tactile bump isn't as pronounced.
 Typing noise is fairly quiet, though, so you shouldn't have any issues using it in a quiet office environment.